Mud mirror art: History

-Mud mirror work gathered attention of the modern world for its intricate pattern and aesthetic perfection and has made a full transition from its unknown modest stature to the mainstream art world, decorating the walls of rural homes.
+Mud mirror work gathered the attention of the modern world for its intricate pattern and has made a full transition from its modest stature to the mainstream art world, decorating the walls of rural homes.

 Process

 Lippan art involves decorating walls and floors with vibrant natural colors and cut mirrors arranged into intricate patterns.
+Traditionally, Lippan is made on walls of mud houses.
+Firstly, the patterns are sketched out on a wall.
+Then, a smooth dough is prepared by mixing camel dung with mud.
+The dough is applied to the wall and shaped to create raised patterns.
+Subsequently, while the dough remains soft, mirrors are embedded.
+Once the work is done, it is left to dry.
 Often referred to as "glittering art," Lippan art creates a shimmering effect at night as the mirrors reflect light.
-The process includes applying plain or colorful mud and cow dung plaster on the walls of huts, which not only adds a decorative touch but also helps insulate the hut, keeping it cool in summer.
+The plain or colorful mud and camel dung plaster does not only add a decorative touch but also helps insulate the hut, keeping it cool in summer.